 - Paid internships are available for college students.
 Due to the roles available (including "1776" and "The Addams Family"), interns must be experienced in and/or studying musical theatre.

 - Please bring a current, non-returnable photo and resume, with phone number and email address.

 - For the plays: Please prepare one 1 - 2 minute comedic monologue.
 Southern dialect required for "Always a Bridesmaid" and British dialects required for “Sherlock Holmes”.

 - For the musicals: Please bring your own sheet music.
 Pianist will be provided on the Musical Theatre audition days.
 Prepare your best 16 measures in an appropriate style of one of our show selections.
 Be prepared to sing more if asked.

 - Auditionees may be asked to read from provided scripts, and may be asked to attend a dance callback for “The Addams Family”.

 - Note that CRT is particularly seeking adult men between the ages of 30 – 70 of all shapes and sizes who are excellent actors and singers for “1776” and women between the ages of 40 – 60 who are excellent comedic actresses for “Always a Bridesmaid”.

 ALWAYS A BRIDESMAID: All female roles.

-JOHN ADAMS: 30s-40s tenor, passionate about his beliefs, commanding but “obnoxious and disliked”.
+JOHN ADAMS: 30s-40s tenor, passionate about his beliefs and his wife, commanding but “obnoxious and disliked”.
 Powerhouse, demanding role.